MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 	**Note:** In the next task, you will return back to the **Microsoft Office Home** tab by selecting the **Back** arrow at the top of this **Word** tab.

-10. In the **Word** tab, select **New blank document**.
+10. In the **Word** tab, under the **Create new** section at the top of the page, select **Blank document**.

 11. If a **Your privacy option** window appears, select **Close**.

-12. If the Word ribbon displays icons for each feature but does not break the icons out by group, then select the down-arrow on the far right-side of the ribbon.
+12. If the Word ribbon displays icons for each feature but does not break the icons out by group, then select the down-arrow on the far right-side of the ribbon, and then under **Ribbon layout**, select **Classic ribbon**.
 This will switch the ribbon to the traditional ribbon style that is broken out by feature group (such as Undo, Clipboard, Font, Paragraph, Styles, and so forth).

 13. In the **Word** document, type **Testing personally identifiable information (PII).**